Compares Cash-ISAs/Savings-Accounts with Stocks-and-Shares-ISAs

 There is research from US universities which says trackers overall, on-average, out-perform actively-managed funds.

-Trackers account for only 10% of funds invested each year by retail investors; so not everyone shares these opinions.
+Trackers account for only 10% of funds invested each year by retail investors.

 Warren Buffett on advantages of Index-Trackers